2025 Workshop Details:

 Literature opens a window on the inner life of a culture, offering readers a glimpse of how another culture understands and represents itself.
 Studying East Asian literature helps students to develop an appreciation of other cultures, allowing them to participate more fully as informed members of the world community.

-Each day, literature specialists discuss the short stories, novels, and poetry that participants have read prior to arrival at the workshop, focusing on universal as well as culture-specific aspects of the works.
+Alongside history, literature specialists discuss the short stories, novels, and poetry that participants have read prior to arrival at the workshop, focusing on universal as well as culture-specific aspects of the works.

 Participants also have the opportunity to attend Chinese, Japanese, and Korean cultural activities in the evenings.
-For more details, see the flyer below; application link above.

 Participation is limited to 25 teachers.